 b.)
 Will the use of a PLA be effective in achieving economy and efficiency?
 If so, how?
 What is the estimated relative cost impact, or any other economies or efficiencies derived by the Federal Government, if using a PLA?
 Will a PLA impact the cost of submitting an offer?

-If USACE were to require a PLA on the Little Egg Inlet project, it would reduce competition, increase costs and create inefficiencies for contractors and procurement officials that could jeopardize the USACE construction project for numerous reasons.
+If USACE were to require a PLA on the Little Egg Inlet project, it would reduce competition, increase costs and create inefficiencies for contractors and procurement officials that could jeopardize the project for numerous reasons.

-First, labor costs will increase under typical PLAs due to inefficient union work rules and requirements of double payment into union and existing nonunion pension and benefit plans.
+First, labor costs increase under typical PLAs due to inefficient union work rules and requirements of double payment into union and existing nonunion pension and benefit plans.

-Second, a PLA mandate makes submitting a bid more expensive, as contractors will be faced with increased legal and administrative costs if they are forced to negotiate a PLA with multiple unions and/or comply with a PLA if they are unfamiliar with operating under these union contracts.
+Second, a PLA mandate makes submitting a bid more expensive, as contractors unfamiliar with operating under these union contracts are faced with increased legal and administrative costs if they are forced to negotiate a PLA with multiple unions and/or comply with a PLA.

-Third, a PLA mandate may limit the ability of the USACE to meet federal and agency wide small and disadvantaged contracting goals and requirements because the majority of these firms are not unionized and would be disenfranchised by anti-competitive and costly provisions within typical PLAs.
+Third, a PLA mandate may limit the ability of the USACE to meet federal and agency-wide small and disadvantaged contracting goals and requirements; the majority of these firms are not unionized and would be disenfranchised by anti-competitive and costly provisions within typical PLAs.

-Fourth, because PLAs discourage competition from qualified contractors, overall bid prices will increase when there is less competition from a smaller pool of qualified competitors.
+Fourth, because PLAs discourage competition from qualified contractors, overall bid prices tend to increase when there is less competition from a smaller pool of qualified competitors.

-Neither the executive order nor the FAR final rule identifies any factual basis to support the claim that government-mandated PLAs will reduce the costs of construction on large federal projects.
+Neither Executive Order 13502 nor the corresponding FAR final rule identifies any factual basis to support the claim that government-mandated PLAs will reduce the costs of construction on large federal projects.
 However, a number of studies have demonstrated that PLAs increase costs—typically in the range of 12 percent to 18 percent when compared to similar non-PLA projects.

-In October 2010, the New Jersey Department of Labor and Workforce Development issued a report that found PLAs on school construction projects in New Jersey were 30.5 percent higher than for all non-PLA projects.
+In October 2010, the New Jersey Department of Labor and Workforce Development issued a report that found PLAs on school construction projects in the state were 30.5 percent higher than for all non-PLA projects.
 The same report found PLA projects tended to have a longer duration than non-PLA projects.”
 For FY 2008, the average duration of PLA projects was 100 weeks compared with 78 weeks for non-PLA projects.

 PLAs on any USACE projects will cause procurement delays and not achieve “efficiency” in federal procurement.
 All of the PLA procurement options permitted under the FAR final rule create problems that may lead to delays and inefficiencies in the USACE procurement process.

-Finally, construction industry attorneys believe federal PLA mandates are illegal and violate a number of federal laws that govern federal procurement.
+Finally, construction industry attorneys believe federal PLA mandates are illegal and violate a number of laws that govern federal procurement.
 The USACE Philadelphia District will expose itself to costly litigation and related delays if it mandates or uses a PLA preference on this project.

 c.)
 Are there any concerns regarding labor-management stability related to this project?
 Will the use of a PLA produce labor-management stability on this project?
 Have labor disputes or other labor issues contributed to project delays in the local area?
 Are you aware of examples of labor-management conflicts in the area which could impact the efficiency of this project, which a PLA could positively impact/resolve?

-Instability between labor and management can lead to strikes and labor unrest, but PLAs are not the only way to deal with this problem, and there is compelling evidence that demonstrates that PLAs aren’t effective at preventing strikes.
+Instability between labor and management can lead to strikes and labor unrest, but PLAs are not the only way to deal with this problem.
+Plus, compelling evidence demonstrates that PLAs aren’t effective at preventing strikes.

 In New Jersey, I am not aware of any significant examples of labor unrest, strikes or work stoppages specifically on federal construction projects.